Richard Schunke

-Richard Hernán Schunke (born 26 November 1991) is an Argentine footballer who plays as a defender for Independiente del Valle.
+Richard Hernán Schunke (born 26 November 1991) is an Argentine professional footballer who plays as a centre-back for Independiente del Valle.

 Career

 As a youth player, Schunke played as a goalkeeper, midfielder, and forward, before becoming a defender.

 Schunke started his career with Argentine third division side Almagro, where he made 145 league appearances and scored 8 goals.

 Before the 2018 season, he signed for Ecuadorian top flight side Independiente del Valle, helping them win the 2019 Copa Sudamericana.